CIS4301-InvestorHub-Group14/Investor-Hub/README.md

 Make sure you change the DATABASE 'USER' and 'PASSWORD' to your own respective Oracle DB credentials so there aren't any conflicts.
 You can find the DATABASE section in settings.py

+# Admin Page

+To create a superuser: `python manage.py createsuperuser` and follow instructions

 # Anaconda

 If you want to use Anaconda to setup your virtual environment/interpreter.
 You can do this by installing it here[https://www.anaconda.com/] by setting up the following commands: